-17. On the other side the Matter will not be much mended, if we understand by Gods appointment the Law of Nature (though it be a pretty harsh Expression for it, in this place) and by Monarch of the World, Sovereign Ruler of Mankind; for then the Sentence under consideration must run thus.
-By the Law of Nature, as soon as Adam was Created he was Governour of Mankind, for by Right of Nature it was due to Adam to be Governour of his Posterity, which amounts to this, he was Governour by Right of Nature; because he was Governour of his Children, Adam could not hereby be Monarch as soon as Created, for this Right of Nature being founded in his being their Father, how Adam could have a Natural Right to be Governour before he was a Father, by which only he had that Right, is, methinks, hard to conceive unless he will have him to be a Father before he was a Father, and to have a Title before he had it.
+17. On the other side the Matter will not be much mended, if we understand by God's appointment the Law of Nature, (though it be a pretty harsh Expression for it in this place) and by Monarch of the World, Sovereign Ruler of Mankind; for then the Sentence under Consideration must run thus: By the Law of Nature, as soon as Adam was Created he was Governor of Mankind, for by Right of Nature it was due to Adam to be Governor of his Posterity, which amounts to this, he was Governor by Right of Nature, because he was Governor by Right of Nature; But supposing we should grant, that a Man is by Nature Governor of his Children, Adam could not hereby be Monarch as soon as Created; for this Right of Nature being founded in his being their Father, how Adam could have a Natural Right to be Governor before he was a Father, by which only he had that Right, is, methinks, hard to conceive, unless he will have him to be a Father before he was a Father, and to have a Title before he had it.

-18. To this foreseen Objection, our A- answers very logically, he was Governour in Habit and not in Act: A very pretty way of being a Governour without Government, a Father without Children, and a King without Subjects.
-And thus Sir Robt. was an Author before he writ his Book, not in Act 'tis true, but in Habit, for when he had once Publish'd, it was due to him by the Right of Nature, to be an Author as much as it was to Adam to be Governour of his Children when he had begot them; And if to be such a Monarch of the World, an absolute

-Monarch in Habit but not in Act will serve the turn: I should not much envy it to any of Sir Robts.
-Friends that he thought fit graciously to bestow it upon, though even this of Act and Habit, if it signified any thing but our A-'s skill in destinctions, be not to his purpose in this place; for the question is not here about Adams actual Exercise of Government, but actually having a Title to be Governour, Government says our A- was due to Adam by the Right of Nature, what is this Right of Nature, a Right Fathers have over their Children by begetting them, Generatione jus acquiritur parentibus in liberos, says our A- out of Grotius, O. 223.
-The right then follows the begetting as arising from it, so that according to this way of [24] reasoning or distinguishing of our A-, Adam as soon as he was Created, had a Title only in Habit and not in Act, which in plain English is he had actually no Title at all.
+answers very Logically, He was Governor in Habit, and not in Act; A very pretty way of being a Governour without Government, a Father without Children, and a King without Subjects.
+And thus Sir Robert was an Author before he writ his Book, not in Act 'tis true, but in Habit, for when he had once Publish'd it, it was due to him by the Right of Nature, to be an Author, as much as it was to Adam to be Governor of his Children when he had begot them; And if to be such a Monarch of the World, an absolute Monarch in Habit, but not in Act, will serve the turn, I should not much envy it to any of Sir Robert's Friends that he thought fit graciously to bestow it upon, tho' even this of Act and Habit, if it signified any thing but our A--'s skill in distinctions, be not to his purpose in this place; for the Question is not here about Adam's actual Exercise of Government, but actually having a Title to be Governor: Government, says our A--, was due to Adam by the Right of Nature; what is this Right of Nature?
+A Right Fathers have over their Children by begetting them; Generatione jus acquiritur parentibus in liberos, says our A--out of Grotius, O. 223.
+The Right then sollows the begetting as arising from it, so that according to this way of reasoning or distinguishing of our A--, Adam, as soon as he was Created, had a Title only in Habit, and not in Act, which in plain English is, He had actually no Title at all.